SMS Königsberg (1915): Service with the French Navy

-Following the scuttling of the German fleet in Scapa Flow in June 1919, the Allied powers issued a demand on 1 November for the surrender of five cruisers, including Königsberg, to replace vessels that had been sunk.
+Following the scuttling of the German fleet at Scapa Flow in June 1919, the Allied powers issued a demand on 1 November for the surrender of five cruisers, including Königsberg, to replace vessels that had been sunk.
 Königsberg was stricken from the naval register on 31 May 1920 and on 14 July, she left Germany in company with the cruisers Pillau, Stralsund, and and four torpedo-boats.
 They arrived in Cherbourg, France, over the course of 19–20 July.
 She was ceded to France as "A" and was renamed Metz on 6 October for service with the French fleet.
 She was not significantly modified in French service, the primary change being the replacement of her 8.8 cm guns with 75 mm anti-aircraft guns.
 She also had her submerged torpedo tubes removed and the above-water tubes were replaced with 60 mm versions.
 After entering service in November 1921, Metz was assigned to the Atlantic Light Division, but she served here only briefly before being transferred to the French Mediterranean Fleet in early 1922.
 Here, she served with the other ex-German cruisers and and the ex-Austro-Hungarian in the 3rd Light Division (which was renamed the 2nd Light division in December 1926).

 In October 1922 she carried Henry Franklin-Bouillon to Turkey to take part in the negotiations that led to the Treaty of Lausanne, which finally ended World War I for Turkey, which had spawned the Turkish War of Independence of 1919–1922.
 In the mid-1920s, she participated in the Rif War.
 On 7 September 1925, she and the battleship and another ex-German cruiser, Strasbourg, supported a landing of French troops in North Africa.
 The three ships provided heavy gunfire support to the landing troops.
 In 1927, Metz was transferred to the French Atlantic Fleet, though she served here only through 1928 when the entire division of ex-German cruisers was deactivated and stationed in Brest; this coincided with the commissioning of the new light cruisers.
 While there, Metz had her aft funnels and her main mast removed.
 In 1929, the ship transferred to Landévennec, still in reserve.
 She was stricken from the naval register on 18 August 1933 and sold to ship breakers in 1934.
 While in the breakers' yard in December that year, Metz caught fire.
 Scrapping work was completed by 1936 at Brest.